Skip to main content

 Example Integration Code and When to Pass Personal Data to the EUID SDK

-When this is the first page load with no identity, to start the token generation call you'll need to call one of the setIdentity methods with personal data.
+If you're a publisher and this is the first page load with no identity, to start the token generation call you'll need to call one of the setIdentity methods with personal data.
 Once an identity is generated, the advertising token (EUID token) that you would send to the bidstream will be available by waiting for the IdentityUpdated event from the SDK.
 For an example, see how the value for advertising_token_to_use is set in the following code snippet.

 In some cases, the user's personal data is not available on page load, and getting the personal data has some associated cost.
 For example, an API call might be required to fetch the personal data, or the user has to be prompted to provide it.